-- A. Littering is an Infraction.
-Disposal of litter on any public or private property of another is an infraction violation of this code and this chapter, punishable by a fine as provided in Section 36900 of the California Government Code, per violation, which shall be in addition to any administrative or civil penalties. - B. Illegal Dumping is a Misdemeanor.
-Illegal dumping on any public or private property is a misdemeanor violation of this code and this chapter, punishable by a fine of up to \$1,000 per violation for the first offense, \$2,000 for the second offense, and \$3,000 for the third offense within one calendar year, which shall be in addition to any administrative or civil penalties. - C. Failure to remove Discarded Items or Waste Matter following notice constitutes a separate violation.
-In the event the City gives notice to a Violator to remove Waste Matter or Discarded Items from City or private property (with the property owner's prior approval), the Violator must remove the Illegal Dumped items within 72 hours of receiving notice.
-If a Violator is noticed to remove illegally dumped material and fails to remove the same within 72 hours after notice by the city or the property owner, such failure to timely remove the illegally dumped material constitutes a separate violation and is punishable by an additional fine of up to \$1,000.

-D. In addition to assessing administrative or civil penalties, a violator may also be assessed costs relating to the illegal dumping.
+A. Littering is an Infraction.
+Disposal of litter on any public or private property of another is an infraction violation of this code and this chapter, punishable by a fine as provided in Section 36900 of the California Government Code, per violation, which shall be in addition to any administrative or civil penalties.

+Illegal Dumping is a Misdemeanor.
+Illegal dumping on any public or private property is a misdemeanor violation of this code and this chapter, punishable by a fine of \$1,000 per violation, which shall be in addition to any administrative or civil penalties.
+Each individual act of Illegal Dumping is a separate violation and is subject to enforcement.
+For example, each individual act of Illegal Dumping, whether Waste Matter or a discarded item (e.g.; mattress, piece of upholstered furniture, furniture, appliance, or electronic waste, etc.) that meets the definition of a Discarded Item under this Chapter is a separate and distinct violation under this Chapter.

+- B. Failure to remove Discarded Items or Waste Matter constitute a separate violation.
+In the event the City gives notice to a Violator to remove Waste Matter or Discarded Items from City or private property (with the property owner's prior approval), the Violator must remove the Illegal Dumped items within 24 hours of receiving notice.
+If a Violator is noticed to remove illegally dumped material and fails to remove the same within 24 hours after notice by the city or the property owner, such failure to timely remove the illegally dumped material constitutes a separate violation. - C. In addition to assessing administrative or civil penalties, a violator may also be assessed costs relating to the illegal dumping.
 Each person who participates in an act of illegal dumping is jointly and severally liable with all other persons who participated in that act of illegal dumping for the costs of that act of illegal dumping.